 “Key”: A lot with a side line that abuts the rear line of any one or more adjoining lots.

 “Reverse corner”: A corner lot, the rear of which abuts the side of another lot.

 “Through”: A lot having frontage on two generally parallel sheets, with only one primary access.
-(Ord.
-763, 1996; Ord.
-641, 1994; Ord.
-167, 1968; Ord.
-158, 1967)